Close Menu

 And if you’re looking for a European ski resort with a short transfer, and one that is a little bit of a surprise package, check out Ax-Les-Thermes.

-Even if you’ve found a short transfer ski resort in Europe, you need to get there.
 The fastest way to get there is with a private hire transfer company.
 This is usually the most popular option and can be quite affordable if you’re booking as a group.

 Check out our recommended ski transfer partner, Sun Transfers, for great deals on private hire transport to ski resorts.